lukesmallman1993/Guess-What-Trivia/README.md

     - As a user, I would like the game to be responsive so that it can be played on different devices.
     - As a user, I would like the game to be interactive.
     - As a user, I want to see a section on how to play the game.
-    - as a user, I want to have a section where I can log my highscore.
+    - As a user, I want to have a section where I can log my highscore.

   - Game Owner Goals
     - The game's goal is to provide challenging questions to test your knowledge.